 8) I’m letting go of big business goals.

-The whole point of working from home was so I could spend time with my baby.
+The whole point of working from home (and becoming a SAHM) was so I could spend time with my babies.
 Make mom-life the priority.

 My blog is very successful, and it’s hard not to get carried away with the desire to make it MORE successful.
 Make it earn MORE money.

 But, what’s really more important to me?
 More money?
 Or less stress and more time with my family?